brandon-rhodes/python-patterns/python/module-globals/index.rst

 Modules often assign useful numbers, strings, and other values to names in their global scope.
-Sometimes the intention is for these constants to be imported and used, while in other cases they are solely for the convenience of the module’s own routines — in which case you might expect them to start with an underscore, but Python programmers seem less careful about marking values as private than they are about marking code.

 The Standard Library includes many such assignments, from which we can excerpt a few examples.